sCrypt-Inc/scryptTS-docs/docs/how-to-build-a-contract-tx.md

 # How to Build a Contract Tx

-## Introduction

-After you've finished writing a contract, you want to deploy and call it.
-But first, you should learn how the a smart contract interacts with the blockchain.

-As explained in the [Overview section](./overview.md), a `scryptTS` contract is based on the Bitcoin UTXO model.
-A constract instance is a TypeScript object that represents a specific contract deployed on-chain.
-In this section, we will go over some fundamental concepts in details.

 ### Contract Deployment Transaction

 A Bitcoin transaction is required when deploying a contract to the blockchain.
 The transaction should have an output, whose script is compiled from the contract.
 This output is known as a contract UTXO and we regard the contract instance comes `from` this UTXO.